blockpilgrim/poc2/docs/initiative-based-theming.md

 ### Backend Verification

 The backend processes authentication and initiative extraction through the `/api/auth/me` endpoint.
-User initiative is determined from their Entra ID security group membership.
+User initiative is determined from their Entra ID security group GUIDs.
+The system uses an immutable GUID-to-initiative mapping for reliability and performance, avoiding Microsoft Graph API calls during authentication.

 ### API Response Example